 Students should apply for graduation no later than the date specified in the "Graduate College Calendar," found in the Graduate Catalog.
 All fees are payable at that time.
 Students applying for graduation after the deadline listed in the calendar are required to pay a late fee.
-At the end of the semester in which they apply for graduation, students are officially notified of any degree requirements they have not yet completed.
-Students are requested to complete a questionnaire which serves as a graduate exit survey.
+At the end of the semester in which they apply for graduation, students are officially notified of any requirements for their degree that they have not yet completed.

+Students are requested to complete a questionnaire that serves as a graduate student exit survey.

 Students who do not complete all degree requirements by their anticipated graduation date are required to pay a refiling fee.